Service Engine Group

 Service Engines are created within a group, which contains the definition of how the SEs should be sized, placed, and made highly available.
 Each cloud will have at least one SE group.
 The options within an SE group may vary based on the type of cloud within which they exist and its settings, such as no access versus write access mode.
 SEs may only exist within one group.
 Each group acts as an isolation domain.
 SE resources within an SE group may be moved around to accommodate virtual services, but SE resources are never shared between SE groups.

-To access the Service Engine group page, navigate to Infrastructure > Clouds > -cloudname- > Service Engine Group.
+To access the Service Engine group editor, navigate to Infrastructure > Clouds > -cloudname- > Service Engine Group.
 Click the pencil icon to edit a pre-existing SE group, or click the green button to create a new one.
 Start your specification for the SE group by giving it a name (or accept the default name, which is Default-Group), as shown below.

 At the top right of the Basic Settings tab you can turn on real-time metrics, which will cause SEs in the group to upload SE-related metrics to the Controller once every 5 seconds, as opposed to once per five minutes or longer.
 [More info on metrics-upload intervals.]
 After clicking the box, select the duration in minutes for real-time updating to last.
 A value of 0 is interpreted to mean “forever.”